Quantum Knots and Riemann Hypothesis: Affine Kac-Moody algebra

-We see that the generators $t^a$ of $SU(2)$ appear in this form of $J$ and this form is analogous to the classical $J$ in (\ref{km3}).
-This shows that this $J$ is a possible candidate for the generator $J$ in (\ref{n8b}).
+We see that the generators $t^a$ of $SU(2)$ appear in this form of $J_C$ and $J$ and this form is analogous to the classical generator $J$ in (\ref{km3}).
+This shows that this $J$ is a possible candidate for the quantum generator $J$ in (\ref{n8b}).

-Since $W(z,z')$ is constructed by gauge field we need to have a gauge fixing for the computations related to $W(z,z')$.
-Then since the $J$ in (\ref{n8b}) and (\ref{n6}) is constructed from $W(z,z')$ we have that in defining this $J$ as the generator $J$ of $W(z,z')$ we have chosen a condition for the gauge fixing.
-In this paper we shall always choose this defining equations (\ref{n8b}) and (\ref{n6}) for $J$ as the gauge fixing condition.